Why the most expensive system in your home is the one you’ve never seen, and how a 30 minute camera inspection can protect you.

 A sewer scope is valuable for both.

 If your home connects to municipal sewer, the scope inspects the main line from the house to the municipal connection at the street.
-This is the homeowner's responsibility, the municipality is not responsible for the portion of the line on your property.
+This is the homeowner’s responsibility.
+The municipality is not responsible for the portion of the line on your property.

 If your home has a septic system, the scope inspects the line from the house to the septic tank.
 This line can experience the exact same issues, root intrusion, bellying, cracks, and material deterioration.
 The fact that it connects to a septic tank rather than the street doesn’t change the risk.

-What Happens If We Find Something?
+What Happens If I Find Something?

 If the sewer scope reveals issues, the next step depends on the severity and whether you’re buying or already own the home.